Onzai

 04 / 05

-Moss does not ask to be the subject.
+Moss is rarely the subject.
 It is usually the floor of someone else's arrangement.
 These pieces invert that and let moss compose itself, in mound, in cloud, in topiary, in landscape.

 • Humus